qase-tms/qase-javascript/qaseio/README.md

 ## Requirements

-We maintain the reporter on LTS versions of Node.
-You can find the current versions by following the [link](https://nodejs.org/en/about/releases/)
+The reporter is maintained on the [LTS versions of Node.js](https://nodejs.org/en/about/releases/).